binkley/kotlin-rational/README.md

 the [UNICODE fraction slash](https://graphemica.com/%E2%81%84), or the various UNICODE forms of
 [the solidus](https://en.wikipedia.org/wiki/Slash_(punctuation)#Mathematics),
-most helpful is to use the English way to pronounce fractions, _ie_, "two over one".
+the English way to pronounce fractions, _ie_, "two over one" was found to be the most clear.

 ### Pretty printing